oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 **Description**

-Use this environment variable to specify the algorithm for ALLREDUCE.
+Use this environment variable to specify the algorithm for ``ALLREDUCE``.

 If using GPU buffers, select ``CCL_ALLREDUCE=topo`` (the default) to use a hierarchical algorithm for scale-up data transfer across GPUs in the same node.
 For GPU buffers, when selecting an algorithm different from ``topo``, oneCCL copies the data to the host and follows the specified CPU algorithm.